How to Create AppKit Palette Menus in Objective-C

 There are also ways to constrain scrolling from an NSView subclass, as described in Apple’s documentation here.
 Constraining scrolling from a view subclass can be useful, but what if you want to just temporarily disable scrolling?

-The easiest way to disable scrolling it seems is to subclass NSScrollView and add a BOOL property with a name like scrollingEnabled.
+The easiest way to disable scrolling is to subclass NSScrollView and add a BOOL property with a name like scrollingEnabled.
 Then you can simply override the designated initializers (initWithFrame: and initWithCoder:) and set the ivar of the property to YES as the default value:

 -(instancetype)initWithFrame:(NSRect)frameRect